 Dressing well in the job setting has many known benefits:

-1. It makes a winning first impression: Whether you’re sitting down for an interview or meeting your new supervisor at work, that person is studying every aspect of your appearance.
-Your clothing can have as much of an impact as what you say.
+- It makes a winning first impression: Whether you’re sitting down for an interview or meeting your new supervisor at work, that person is studying every aspect of how you look.
+In fact, in a survey of American hiring managers, 47% said that a candidate's appearance had an impact on their decision to hire that person.1 Your clothing speaks volumes before the conversation even begins.
 Wearing smart attire immediately conveys you're a professional who is serious about the job at hand.
 It demonstrates that you have respect for your potential employer as well as yourself.
 Paying attention to the smaller details of how you look—such as your hair, fingernails, and shoes—shows you'll be detail-oriented on the job.

-4. It can improve your job performance: Dressing for success may also affect older adults’ job performance—in a good way.
-In a 2016 article, Scientific American highlighted several studies demonstrating that what we wear matters.
+- It can improve your job performance: Dressing for success may also affect older adults’ job performance—in a good way.
 Wearing more formal clothing has been shown to improve abstract thinking and even negotiating skills.

 How can you decide what to wear to your job?